lorenzo-cambiaghi/LynxMCP/README.md

 To upgrade later: `pipx upgrade lynx` (or `uv tool upgrade lynx`).
 To uninstall: `pipx uninstall lynx` (or `uv tool uninstall lynx`).

+### Zero-terminal launch (for beginners)

+If you have cloned the repository and prefer not to use the command line every time, Lynx comes with double-click launchers that automatically find your installation and open the web UI:
+- **Windows:** Double-click `LynxManager.bat`
+- **macOS / Linux:** Double-click `LynxManager.command` (from Finder)

+These scripts will handle starting the server and opening your browser automatically.
+If you haven't installed `lynx` yet, they will guide you through the process.

 ### Development install (editable from a clone)

 Use this only if you want to **modify** Lynx's source code and have